5T33Z0/OC-Little-Translated/Content/V_Virtualization/macOS_Hyper-V.md

 - Once the installation is completed, reboot the macOS VM

 The VM should feel a bit more responsive after rebooting.

+> [!NOTE]
+>
+> Alternatively, you can download and run the `MacHyperVSupportTools-x.x.x-Release.mpkg` instaler avaiable at  https://github.com/acidanthera/MacHyperVSupport/releases instead.
+This will install Guest Service, Shutdown and Time Synchronization Daemons (but not the MacHyperVFramebuffer.kext).

 ---